houchengbin/GloDyNE/README.md

-# DynNE
+# DynNE-RWSG
-Dynamic Network Embedding: A Skip-Gram and Random Walks based Approach
+### Dynamic Network Embedding: An Approach based on Random Walks and Skip-Gram

+by Chengbin Hou & Han Zhang 2019 @ University of Birmingham